Why did Huntsville City Council keep Facebook deal secret?

 Some of the audience members laughed as he thanked the council for keeping quiet.
 "The company itself asked for us to withhold the name until they could make the announcement and we'll work on their terms."

-Last month they approved $6.6 million in non-direct incentives for the company Starbelt to build a $750 million data center at the North Huntsville Industrial Park.
+Last month they approved $6.6 million in non-direct incentives for the company to build a $750 million data center at the North Huntsville Industrial Park.

 WHNT News 19 asked Battle why the council approved spending taxpayer funds without letting citizens know who was actually on the receiving end of the money.